-Fig. 3 shows the acceptance-corrected distribution for another leptonic variable, Q^2 .
-The Q^2 distribution is shown for selected events on deuterium (left) and carbon (right).
+Fig. 3 shows the acceptance-corrected distribution for another leptonic variable, $Q^2$ .
+The $Q^2$ distribution is shown for selected events on deuterium (left) and carbon (right).
 The data is given by the red squares and the distribution for simulated data is represented by the blue triangles.
-In this differential distribution of Q^2 all the other variables are integrated over.
+In this differential distribution of $Q^2$ all the other variables are integrated over.

 The pion momentum distribution for a mix of both charges is shown in Fig. 4.
 Again, the distribution is shown for selected events on deuterium (left) and carbon (right) and the data is given by the red squares and the distribution for simulated data is represented by the blue triangles.
-In this differential distribution of p{π} the dependencies on the other variables are integrated out.
+In this differential distribution of $p{\pi}$ the dependencies on the other variables are integrated out.

-Fig. 5 gives a distribution for the acceptance-corrected angle, θ{π} , for the pion relative to the beam direction in the laboratory frame.
-The distributions on the left (right) is derived from selected events on deuterium(carbon).
-The data is given by the red squares and the distribution for simulated data is represented by the blue triangles.
-In this differential distribution of p{π} all the other variables are integrated over.
+Fig. 5 gives a distribution for the acceptance-corrected angle, $\theta{\pi}$ , for the pion relative to the beam direction in the laboratory frame.
+The distributions on the left (right)

 FIGURE 3.
-The acceptance-corrected distribution in Q^2 for deuterium (left) and carbon (right).
+The acceptance-corrected distributions in Q for deuterium (left) and carbon (right).

 FIGURE 4.
-The acceptance-corrected distribution for p{π} for deuterium (left) and carbon (right).
+The acceptance-corrected distributions in $p{\pi}$ for deuterium (left) and carbon (right).